Our goal is to share information and products that are truly helpful to renters.

 - It may also be served with an order to show cause, the notice of the court date.

-- The answer must contain any and all defenses the tenant has against the eviction, as well as list any money of the tenant’s that the landlord’s holding.
+- The answer must contain the defenses the tenant has against the eviction, as well as a list of any the tenant’s money that the landlord is holding.

 - If the tenant doesn’t answer, a default judgment will be issued against them.